 In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
 Our audit procedures to evaluate the directors' assessment of the Society's ability to continue to adopt the going concern basis of accounting included but were not limited to:

-- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Society's ability to continue as a going concern; - Obtaining and reviewing the Directors' Going Concern Basis paper; - Reviewing regulatory correspondence; - Obtaining and reviewing a copy of the Society's ORSA including the Forward Looking Assessment of Own Risks and the forecast regulatory solvency position based on different stresses and scenarios applied by the Board

-- Considering information obtained during the course of the audit for any evidence that would contradict management's assessment of going concern (including the impacts of COVID-19); and - Evaluating the appropriateness of the disclosures in the financial statements on going concern.
+- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the Society's ability to continue as a going concern. - Obtaining and reviewing the Directors' Going Concern Appropriateness paper. - Reviewing regulatory correspondence. - Obtaining and reviewing a copy of the Society's ORSA including the Forward Looking Assessment of Own Risks and the forecast regulatory solvency position based on different stresses and 'base', 'better than expected' and 'worst case' scenarios applied by the Board. - Considering information obtained during the course of the audit for any evidence that would contradict management's assessment of going concern; and - Evaluating the appropriateness of the disclosures in the financial statements on going concern.